 Helping licensees assess the maturity of their security programme and measure their security culture effectiveness.

-The emergence of Small Modular Reactors (SMRs) has noteworthy potential to provide energy in numerous countries all over the world.
+SMRs have noteworthy potential to provide energy in numerous countries around the world.
 The important reduction in costs, maintenance, and ease of operation are strong incentives for the use of SMRs in a wide range of environments and geographical locations.
-SMRs are inherently safer than commercial nuclear power plants in operation, could be located closer to densely populated areas, and effectively provide energy where needs are.
-Moreover, due to their flexibility, SMRs could play a key role in the emerging decentralised power supply energy market providing clean, safe, competitive and reliable energy while protecting the environment.
+SMRs are inherently safer than commercial nuclear power plants in operation, could be located closer to densely populated areas, and could provide energy where the needs are.
+Moreover, due to their flexibility, SMRs could play a key role in the emerging decentralised power supply energy market by providing clean, safe, competitive and reliable energy while protecting the environment.

-The purpose of this workshop was to review and discuss all security matters related to the design, commissioning and operation of Small Modular Reactors including:
+The purpose of this workshop is to review and discuss all security matters related to the design, commissioning and operation of SMRs including: